 How do I ensure successful germination?

 Lavender is slow to germinate.
-Sow the seeds indoors in a seed tray with bottom heat (19 degree celcius) using a heat mat.
+Sow the seeds indoors in a seed tray with bottom heat (19 degrees celsius) using a heat mat.
 If you don’t have a heat mat, one trick I learned from my grandmother is to germinate seeds in the oven.
 Put your whole seed tray in the oven and leave only the light on.
 The seeds should germinate within a few days.
 Make sure the soil is always moist until the seedlings come up and are established.

 How should I care for the seedlings?

 Lavender likes full sun and lots of warmth.
-Place the seed trays near a window, but make sure they don’t encouter significant temperature swings.
+Place the seed trays near a window, but make sure they don’t encounter significant temperature swings.
 Water the seedlings when the soil is dry to the touch.
 Use a small amount of water soluble fertilizer every time you water.
 Rotate the seed trays every few days to make sure the plants grow evenly.
 And finally, removing a set of leaves from each seedling will encourage more flowers.

 Are there tips for planting the seedlings outside?